-The preparation couldn’t be easier and I think it looks as if it took hours to prepare.
-The custard, with a splash of brandy and almond extract, is gently poured over the fruit and nestles around each and every bite.
+The fruit is arranged in the bottom of a prepared dish, and the custard mixture is poured over the top before being baked.
+The custard has a good splash of brandy and almond extract added, to infuse some holiday cheer.
 When it comes out of the oven, a dusting of powdered sugar creates a white Christmas effect and don’t forget to serve this one with a little Chantilly cream for additional decadence.

 1 teaspoon butter